hellerve/blog/wip/Builtin_Goodies_III.md

 For parts I and II, click [here](http://blog.veitheller.de/Builtin_Goodies_I.html) and [here](http://blog.veitheller.de/Builtin_Goodies_II.html), respectively.*

-In this third post of the series we will again learn to help our compiler figure out how to make assumptions about our code, which in turn might help make our code more performant.
+In this third post we will again learn to help our compiler figure out how to make assumptions about our code, which in turn might help make our code more performant.

-This time we will look into “prefetching”, i.e. moving data into memory that we're sure we need soon.
-Our compiler is somewhat smart about that, but even today we can sometimes do better than the machine—although I'd be very wary to go down that rabbit hole only when I need to, which fankly isn't all too often.
+This time we will look into “prefetching”, i.e. moving data into memory that we're sure we will need soon.
+Our compiler is somewhat smart about that, but even today we can sometimes do better than the machine—although I'd be very wary and go down that rabbit hole only when I need to, which fankly isn't all too often.

 Let's tell GCC to grab our stuff!